willpatton/HackDMC/README.md

-# HackDMC - A Hackathon Project
+# HackDMC - A Hackathon Project for UI Labs
+www.uilabs.org

-This codebase is for the DMC Hackathon - HackDMC weekend July 15-17, 2016.
+This codebase is for the UI Labs "DMC Hackathon" - HackDMC weekend July 15-17, 2016.
 This project won 2nd place.

-This app interprets vast amounts of machine data as a dashboard.
+This app interprets vast amounts of machine data (collected by MTConnect sensors) as a dashboard.
 The "intent" of this app is better "decision" making based on "very clear and thoughtful" indicators (i.e. "good vs bad", "yes vs no", "color code: red, yellow, green").
 Intended users of this app include operators, ops managers and execs for use at the regular ops meetings (daily, weekly, monthly).

 Streaming MTConnect data would provide real-time visibility.